Forename · entry I

 The name has no obvious masculine counterpart.
 Attempts to construct one (Jenifer as a unisex form; Gwen the Welsh root in masculine compounds such as Gwendwr) have not taken hold in English.

-IV.
+VII.
 Cultural references

 The Arthurian queen, in her many forms, is the historical anchor of the name.
 The Cornish form was carried into general literary use by the Cornish poet John Harris in the nineteenth century.
 Erich Segal's novel Love Story (1970), and the film of it the same year, are sometimes given partial credit for the steepness of the American popularity rise that followed.